ouravantgarde/red-rainbow/competitors.md

 Wall Art will attempt to follow the largest health enemy in the arena.
 If that enemy dies, it will seek a new companion.

-Dependent on %%pa**Empathy**]%, they will drain pain from a target enemy.
+Dependent on %%pa**Empathy**}%, they will drain pain from a target enemy.
 33% of damage dealt to the target enemy is prevented and stored, up to 100 + 10% of the tethered enemies max health.
-When the target enemy begins to release light, **Empathy**'s limit has been reached, and %%at**Throes**]% emanates red static pain around Empathy's target.
+When the target enemy begins to release light, **Empathy**'s limit has been reached, and %%at**Throes**}% emanates red static pain around Empathy's target.
 While **Throes** is active, it will slowly drain **Empathy**'s stored damage at a rate of 60 DPS to create a large AoE of normal damage that expands until it runs out.
 During **Throes**, **Empathy**'s damage absorption is disabled entirely, and **Empathy**'s target experiences 20% higher animation speed. **Throes** is also released by Wall Art when it dies, lasting on its corpse for 6 seconds.

-While not under **Throes**, Wall Art may painfully %%at**Wail**]%, releasing a staticky shockwave that expands across the arena, dealing 10 normal damage + normal damage based on Avnlyla's current health equal to Wall Art's percentage of missing health.
+While not under **Throes**, Wall Art may painfully %%at**Wail**}%, releasing a staticky shockwave that expands across the arena, dealing 10 normal damage + normal damage based on Avnlyla's current health equal to Wall Art's percentage of missing health.

-Wall Art suffers all damage dealt to them in the form of %%pa**Atrophy**]%, causing them to take all damage over time. **Atrophy** bleeds out Wall Art at a maximum rate of 6.66% of max health per second, as such a Wall Art will always take at least 15 seconds to kill. **Atrophy** will spread to Avnlyla if she gets close, causing her to receive 10% of her max health as light DPS, for the amount of seconds spent in radius, plus two.
+Wall Art suffers all damage dealt to them in the form of %%pa**Atrophy**}%, causing them to take all damage over time. **Atrophy** bleeds out Wall Art at a maximum rate of 6.66% of max health per second, as such a Wall Art will always take at least 15 seconds to kill. **Atrophy** will spread to Avnlyla if she gets close, causing her to receive 10% of her max health as light DPS, for the amount of seconds spent in radius, plus two.
 As it loses health, it moves more unpredictably.

-Wall Arts will Experience %%pa**Mania**]% if they exist without pain, due to the stimulation of violence around them.
+Wall Arts will Experience %%pa**Mania**}% if they exist without pain, due to the stimulation of violence around them.
 Every second they are not bleeding, they give +2% damage and movement speed to the target of **Empathy**, maxing out at 30%.

 If a Wall Art goes 5 + _x_\*10 ( _x_ = current health / max health) seconds without **Atrophy**, **Mania** will be permanently active, which is considered an enrage.
 An enraged Wall Art will be reborn as a Joyous upon dying.